dludemann/test/content/blog/the-smirk-how-we-coach-expressions-to-look-alive.md

 created: '2021-08-18T18:07:40.846280Z'
 updated: '2021-08-18T18:10:50.193270Z'
 published: '2021-03-28T18:02:00Z'
-title: 'The Smirk: How We Coach Expressions to Look Alive'
+name: 'The Smirk: How We Coach Expressions to Look Alive'
 seo:
   title: 'The Smirk: How We Coach Expressions to Look Alive'
   page_description: >-